-Part I - add charity numbers
+Part I - add Organisation Identifiers

 findthatcharity.uk is a site I've created to help access data about charities.
 One of the ways you can use it is to add details about a list of charities if you only know their names.

 This is often called "reconciliation" - turning a list of names into something that unambiguously identifies the charity.
-Charities are often known by different names, or have variations like "Ltd" rather than "Limited", so by adding charity numbers we can make sure we're talking about the same charity whether we say "Comic Relief" or "Charity Projects".
+Charities are often known by different names, or have variations like "Ltd" rather than "Limited", so by adding organisation identifiers like charity numbers we can make sure we're talking about the same charity whether we say "Comic Relief" or "Charity Projects".

 1. Get Open Refine